Nashville Felony Criminal Defense Lawyer

 A Class A felony is is the most serious felony you can be charged with in Nashville.
+You will want a felony criminal defense lawyer for this type of crime.
 If convicted, you could be facing life imprisonment, fines of up to $50,000, or even a death sentenced.
 Murder and aggravated rape are just a couple of the crimes that warrant a Class A felony charge.

 The next most severe felony is a Class B felony charge.
 It’s punishable by a maximum of forty years in prison and fines not to exceed $25,000.
 Those accused of sexual acts involving a child or facing Schedule I controlled substance charges may face a Class B felony conviction.

 Aggravated assault and theft of more than $10,000 but less than $60,000 in property or services warrant a Class C felony charge.
 If convicted, you could be required to pay fines up to $10,000 and spend up to fifteen years in prison.

 Certain marijuana possession charges and Schedule III or IV controlled substance charges will result in a Class D felony charge, which is punishable by a maximum of twelve years in prison and fines not to exceed $5,000.

 A Class E felony is the least severe type of felony you can be charged with.
 Theft and certain drug crimes will fall under this category.
 If you’re convicted of a Class E felony charge, you could pay fines up to $3,000 and spend a maximum of six years in prison.

 The defensive strategy your felony criminal defense lawyer will use will be dependent on the type of crime you’ve been charged with.
 For instance, if you’re facing a marijuana possession charge, your attorney might suggest that you were unaware of any marijuana being in your possession at the time of your arrest.